darkhelmet/verboselogging/posts/most-dangerous-programming-errors-20-16.md

 These techniques ensure with a number of safegaurds that no user should ever see any gross error messages meant for the eyes of a programmer.

-This is really caused by programmers being lazy, so just don’t be lazy!
+This is really caused by programmers being lazy, so just don't be lazy!